Reward Tampering Problems and Solutions in Reinforcement Learning: A Causal Influence Diagram Perspective: Conclusions

 \section{Conclusions}

+\paragraph[?]{What has been achieved} For each subtype of reward tampering, we found at least one design principle to counteract it.
+Most of the design principles have been previously described in the literature; here we have established clear assumptions under which they avoid a well-specified instrumental goal.
+Many of the design principles are mutually compatible, and can be combined.
+For example, belief-based rewards may be combined with TI-ignoring current-RF optimization (see \cref{fig:full-tiu} in \cref{app:equations}).
+Under reasonable assumptions, reward tampering is not an instrumental goal for the resulting agents.

+Except for history-based rewards, the design principles all use at least one of the following two approaches to keeping sensitive variables out of causal optimization paths.
+The first is to use the current version of a random variable when evaluating future situations.
+This is used for the implemented reward function in current-RF optimization, for the predictive model in belief-based rewards, and for the learning process in direct learning and counterfactual RF.
+The second is to use a latent variable outside the agent's influence.
+In particular, direct learning and counterfactual RF make the reward function a latent variable.
+In general, current-variable approaches have to deal with time-inconsistency, while latent variables are harder to specify and more computationally expensive to optimize.
+We expect both approaches to be useful far beyond just reward tampering.

+As mentioned, our arguments have relied on some assumptions.
+Throughout, we have relied on discrete time, and well-defined action and observation channels.
+We have focused on online RL to learn a fixed, intended task.
+We have focused on the instrumental goals arising from different types of reward maximization, thereby leaving for future work questions about side effects and instrumental goals arising from intrinsic objectives.
+We have assumed that the agent's implemented reward function and predictive model are private to the agent, influencing the environment solely through the agent's actions.

+Our analysis has also been restricted to reward tampering problems, as opposed to the more general problem of reward misspecification \citep{Krakovna2020specification}.
+In other words, even though our design principles prevent tampering from being an instrumental goal, they still leave open the problem of specifying a good reward function in the first place \citep{Leike2018alignment,Petersen2021}.
+Going beyond any of these restrictions provides scope for further analysis.

-The problem that a sufficiently intelligent agent will find degenerate solutions that maximize agent reward but not user utility is a core concern in AI safety.
+\paragraph{Bigger picture} The problem that a sufficiently capable agent will find degenerate solutions that maximize observed reward but not user utility is a core concern in AI safety.
 At first, the problem may seem insurmountable.
 Any non-trivial, real-world task will require a highly complex mechanism for determining whether the task has been completed or not.
-Such a complex mechanism will inevitably have imperfections that a sufficiently intelligent agent can exploit.
-Indeed, many such examples have already been observed and recorded \citep{Lehman2018}, and in this paper we have suggested many more ways in which this could happen.
+This mechanism may be inappropriately influenced by the agent.
+One way to prevent tampering is to isolate or encrypt the reward process, We do not expect such solutions to scale indefinitely with agent capabilities, as a sufficiently capable agent may find ways around most defenses.
+Instead, we have argued for design principles that prevent reward tampering being an instrumental goal, while still keeping agents motivated to complete the intended task.